DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 intensive, a flexible, opportunistic approach that tailors learning opportunities to the individual’s needs and takes place within private, safe spaces rather than formal, structured group learning is more likely to be effective.
-These observations were supported by the experience of Papunya Computer Room (PCR), which mostly offered one-on-one training in response to the failure of attempts at group program delivery.
+These observations were supported by the experience of the Papunya Computer Room (PCR), which mostly offered one-on-one training in response to the failure of attempts at group program delivery.

 ### Overcoming the Digital Divide